ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly kind = 'requestBounds';

   /**
-   * The diagram elements to consider to compute the new bounds.
+   * The model elements to consider to compute the new bounds.
    */
   public readonly newRoot: SModelRootSchema;
 }